RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 ## To-do List (General)
 This list will be updated as items are completed.
 Items here may not always relate to the code in the Github repository.
-- [ ] Add Code used for Momentum Corrections to do the following things:
+- [x] Add Code used for Momentum Corrections to do the following things:
-    - [x] (1) Check Momentum Corrections (comparison between data and MC)
+    - [ ] (1) Check Momentum Corrections (comparison between data and MC)
+        * [ ] MC may need its own momentum corrections (test after smearing is complete)
     - [ ] (2) Develop new code to allow for new smearing functions to be created
-        * [ ] Allow for multiple smearing functions to compare between mine and FX's
-        * [ ] Make the function dependent on which particle is being smeared (do not assume that they would be identical anymore)
+        * [x] Make the function dependent on which particle is being smeared (do not assume that they would be identical anymore)
-        * [ ] Make as a function of momentum and theta
+        * [x] Make as a function of momentum and theta
+        * [ ] Continue improving the smearing functions
-- [ ] Improve how images are saved (see Notes_and_Ideas.md for ideas)
+- [x] Improve how images are saved (see Notes_and_Ideas.md for ideas)
-    * [ ] New jupyter format needs to be updated to save images (feature not yet added)
+    * [x] New jupyter format needs to be updated to save images
-- [x] Create a new, more streamlined version of the jupyter code (Done as of 12-1-2022)
 - [ ] Test new binning schemes for all variables:
-    - [ ] Larger phi_t bins (i.e., use fewer bins)
+    - [x] Larger phi_t bins (i.e., use fewer bins)
     - [ ] More 'square' Q2-xB bins (make each bin smaller for more bins in total)
+    - [ ] Multidimensional bins (test combining bins into a single variable for unfolding)
+    - [ ] Use Marshall's version of my binning code to streamline the bin definitions (his is a more compact/refined version of my bins)